Why we created RAW?

 Miguel got to learn about Anastasia’s work on scientific data management and it intrigued him.
-He would have liked the physicists at CERN to have and use real databases, and not write that analysis code over and over again by hand; instead give them a powerful high-level declarative query language that could work over complex data.
+He would have like the physicists at CERN to be able to have a real database, not write that analysis code over and over again by hand; instead to give them a powerful high-level declarative query language that could work over complex data.
 So he joined Anastasia’s group where she was looking at many of the same problems from other (scientific) domains.

 “This was the Genesis of RAW Labs.
-As we defined the basic goals better: i.e. support complex data like we saw in scientific domains, build a database that does not own the data, have a SQL-like query language, and create a just-in-time system that optimizes based on what the user is doing, not what the DBA thinks they will do, then it was time to build it. “
+As we defined the basic goals better: i.e. support complex data like we saw in scientific domains, build a database that does not own the data, have a SQL-like query language, and create a just-in-time system that optimizes based on what the user is doing, not what the DBA thinks they will do.”

-Multiple prototypes, published research papers ensued, and during this period various people in industry said what they were doing for the scientific domain would actually apply to the business domain – So in 2015 RAW Labs SA was born, as a stealth research project until 2019, with Miguel leading the technology platform build-out aided by a small but highly specialized team to concentrate on solving key problems facing us today, namely querying large scale, distributed, heterogenous and complex data at source.
+Multiple prototypes and published research papers ensued, and during this period various people in industry said what they were doing for the scientific domain would actually apply to the business domain – So in 2015 RAW Labs SA was born, as a stealth research project until 2019, with Miguel leading the technology platform build-out aided by a small but highly specialized team to concentrate on solving the query of large scale, distributed, heterogenous and complex data at source.